wagdav/thewagner.net/content/2019-10-28-Testing-polymorphism.markdown

 Recently I [contributed a retry functionality][PR] to the cache-s3 Haskell project.
 After I had shared a draft PR with [Alexey Kuleshevich](https://github.com/lehins), the project's maintainer, he suggested some improvements.
-In this post shall describe a simplified version of the resulting upstream pull-request and explain how it works.
+In this post I describe a simplified version of the resulting upstream pull-request and explain how it works.

 # Retrying in case of failure